open-contracting/standard/standard/docs/en/implementation/serialization.md

 Instead, data with a one-to-many relationship can be represented using a multi-table serialization.

+Note: OCDS CSV files MUST only be encoded in either UTF-8 or windows-1252 encodings.

 ### Multi-table

 The multi-table serialization separates  objects with many to one relationships (ie. arrays) into their own tables.

-Multiple tables can be packaged together as the tabs of a spreadsheet, or in a collection of CSV files.
+Multiple tables can be packaged together as the tabs of an Excel spreadsheet, or in a collection of CSV files.

 An example multi-table template can be found [in the sample data repository](https://github.com/open-contracting/sample-data/tree/master/flat-template).

 For further information on multi-table serializations please see the [flatten tool documentation](http://flatten-tool.readthedocs.io/en/latest/).

 ## Packaging files with meta-data